 In order for the called party to restart the media for the CRS service, the UE shall send a specific DTMF digit for CRS restart.

-NOTE: The definition of which DTMFs are used is outside the scope of this specification and is dependant on the implementation of operator.
+NOTE: The definition of which DTMFs are used is outside the scope of the present document and is dependent on the implementation of operator.

 * * * Next Change * * * *